minecraftforum/rules-archive/rules/global/rules.markdown

 * __Use Referral/Affiliate Links__

-    Linking to websites that provide you with cash or prizes in return for getting people to view their page is not allowed.
-This includes affiliate programs.
+    Posting incentive based links which reward users with cash, credit, or prizes in return for sales or click-throughs are not allowed.
+Monetary links such as Adf.ly are the exception to this rule, however must follow the ToS of both the monetary link service and any other rules specified.

 * __Necro Post__

-    Please do not reply to extremely old threads unless you are continuing substantial discussion of the topic.
+    Please do not reply to extremely old threads unless they are continuing substantial discussion of the topic.
 Contentless bumps which add very little to the discussion will be removed.